 The common terms are 30% down payment and 70% when products are ready to ship.
 As your relationship with your supplier matures, you’ll be in a better position to negotiate a better split, but a flexible approach can be better for the long-term.
 What does that mean?
 Say you have a well-established product that is in great demand.
 If you can reduce the price of that product, you’re likely to make more sales.
 You could negotiate a higher down payment with your supplier in exchange for a discount on the price of the product.
 This win-win for both parties can help you secure favorable payment terms in the near or distant future when you’re faced with a short-term cash flow crunch.

 Sourcing products from overseas manufacturers and selling them under your label has many advantages.
 Your choices in manufacturers and manufacturing styles are vast enough to help you bring out new or better products in untapped niches.
 You can make minor modifications to existing products or produce unique or specialized products.

-Similar to sourcing China wholesale products, you can scale your business with custom branded products made by private label manufacturers.
+Similar to sourcing China wholesale products, you can scale your business with custom branded products made by private label manufacturers (premium skincare products for instance).
 As you won’t be producing your own products, you can keep costs on the lower side and boost margins.
 If you already have a production facility, a Chinese manufacturing partner enables you to offer more products without having to expand your own operations.